 The sleep: Each of the 51 ultra-luxurious rooms and suites dotted throughout the resort assures Thai design flourishes.
 Expect hardwoods and silks, large balconies, rather huge beds (king-size or twins) dressed with goose-down duvets, and daybeds that double up as a third bed if needed.
 Bathrooms have bathtubs and separate glass-enclosed showers, with some offering Jacuzzi tubs and open-air garden showers.
 There’s also generously loaded minibars, tea and coffee-making facilities, and flatscreen TVs with satellite and international channels.

-Booking: Layana Resort Koh Lanta, Koh Lanta Yai
+More information and to book: Layana Resort Koh Lanta, Koh Lanta Yai

 Thailand Travel Guides